rudiv/Rudi.Dev.FastEndpoints.MessagePack/README.md

 }
 ```

-You can also override the default Response Serializer of FastEndpoints to work with content-negotiation only, as follows:
+You can also override the default Response Serializer of FastEndpoints to work with content-negotiation by default whilst you retain use of `SendAsync`, as follows:

 ```csharp
 // Program